|"Sumac Moon" Cards Fine Art Prints|

 |"Indian Pony in the Granite Dells" Cards Fine Art Prints|

-In 2006 MKIM expanded its Turtle Island Summer Camp; announced a capital campaign aimed at securing the museum’s future; will re-dedicate its Medicine Woods Nature Trail; and has renovated office and collections storage spaces.
+Since 2006 MKIM expanded its Turtle Island Summer Camp; announced a capital campaign aimed at securing the museum’s future; has re-dedicated its Medicine Woods Nature Trail; and has renovated office and collections storage spaces.
 What began as a dream is now one of the finest celebrations of Native people in the country.
 Whether you live nearby or are visiting from afar after your visit you’ll want to “join the circle” Memberships are available, or, investigate the many volunteer opportunities.

 |Dreamcatcher's Legacy Cards Fine Art Prints|